magomimmo/modern-cljs/doc/tutorial-10.md

-Thanks to [Chas Emerick][17], which is one of the most active and fruitful clojurist, we can exploit [shoreleave-remote-ring][10] by definig a remote calculate function which will return out the result (i.e. `total`) from the passed input (i.e. `quantity`, `price`, `tax` and `discount`).
+Thanks to [Chas Emerick][17], which is one of the most active and fruitful clojurist, we can exploit [shoreleave-remote-ring][10] by defining a remote calculate function which will return out the result (i.e. `total`) from the passed input (i.e. `quantity`, `price`, `tax` and `discount`).